The Triumphant Return 1951-1963

-Because there were no battles, no actual war it is difficult to define the beginning of the Cold War.
-There was only two opposing sides, the United States and the Soviet Union and each built a stockpile of nuclear weapons.
+Because there were no battles and no actual "hot" war, it is difficult to define the beginning of the Cold War.
+There were only two opposing sides, the United States and the Soviet Union and each built a stockpile of nuclear weapons.
 The United States during the 1950s developed and deployed several types of delivery systems for attacking the Soviet Union with nuclear weapons.
-By the 1960s, three such systems emerged as the basis of strategic deterrence:

 - long-range manned aircraft carrying nuclear bombs

 - land-based intercontinental ballistic missiles with nuclear warheads,